yikee/FLIP/README.md

 <img width="1680" height="458" alt="overview" src="https://github.com/user-attachments/assets/86910cfe-2516-4ca8-be3b-081dfdaa8e86" />

+---

-FLIP uses **backward inference** for reward modeling: given a model response, an LLM infers the instruction that would most plausibly have produced it; the reward is the **F1 score** between the inferred instruction and the original instruction.
+We propose 🔄 **FLIP**, a reference-free and rubric-free reward modeling approach: infer the instruction that would most plausibly produce a given response, and use the similarity between the inferred and the original instructions as the reward signal.

 ## Repository structure